wokamoto/dogmap.jp/wp-content/plugins/edit-author-slug/readme.txt

 If this doesn't work, make sure you don't have any slug conflicts from other posts/pages/plugins/permalink setting/etc. If you're still experiencing the issue, feel free to post a support request in the forums.

 == Changelog ==

+= 1.1.2 =
+* Fix loading of minified JS in the admin.
+Props nuyensgert.

+= 1.1.1 =
+* Fix a few minor output escaping issues missed in the 1.1.0 release.

+= 1.1.0 =
+* Added the ability to update all author slugs at once with the "Bulk Update" tool.
+* Greatly improved the checks and error messages when manually updating an author slug for a user.
+* Further accessibility improvements to match WP 4.3.
+* Improved validation of author slugs to better match that of WP.

+= 1.0.6 =
+* Fix potential, although unlikely, persistent XSS vulnerability.
+* Prevent debug notice in admin.
+Props chesio.
+* Update heading tags to h1 to match WP 4.3.

+= 1.0.5.1 =
+* Identical to 1.0.5, which failed to commit properly.

+= 1.0.5 =
+* Add WP_User object as a parameter passed to the `ba_eas_show_user_nicename_options_list` filter
+* Add Japanese translation files.
+Props SmokyJp.
+* Fixed possible (although unlikely) cache invalidation issue
+* Minor code improvements and optimizations.

+= 1.0.4 =
+* Improve upgrade routine for older installs
+* Improve output escaping
+* Various minor fixes and improvements

+= 1.0.3 =
+I swear I tested this! :(

+* Fix custom roles slugs not saving

+= 1.0.2 =
+* A number of localization fixes and improvements
+* Role slug improvements
+* Temporary, semi work-around for Co-Authors Plus [https://github.com/Automattic/Co-Authors-Plus/pull/204]

 = 1.0.1 =
 * Fix possible syntax error when updating a profile (props Christine https://wordpress.org/support/topic/undefined-property-error-1)